Spain in the Eurovision Song Contest 1995: At Eurovision

-TVE broadcast the contest in Spain on La Primera, and abroad on TVE Internacional, with commentary by José Luis Uribarri.
+The contest was broadcast live on La Primera, and on delay on TVE Internacional, both with commentary by José Luis Uribarri.
 Before the event, TVE aired a talk show hosted by Concha Galán introducing the Spanish jury, which continued after the contest commenting on the results.

 Voting

 TVE assembled a jury panel with sixteen members.
 The following members comprised the Spanish jury: